Maths

 Reaction-Diffusion

-The system of PDEs that we simulate in each compartment is the two-dimensional reaction-diffusion equation:
+The system of PDEs that we simulate in each compartment is the three-dimensional reaction-diffusion equation:

 where